ansible-collections/community.vmware/docs/community.vmware.vmware_guest_module.rst

                 <td>
                         <div>Flag the instance as a template.</div>
                         <div>This will mark the given virtual machine as template.</div>
-                        <div>Note, this may need to be done in a dedicated task invocation that is not making</div>
-                        <div>any other changes, e.g. you cannot change the state from powered-on to</div>
-                        <div>powered-off AND save as template in the same task.
-See vmware_guest.py source</div>
+                        <div>Note, this may need to be done in a dedicated task invocation that is not making any other changes.
+For example, user cannot change the state from powered-on to powered-off AND save as template in the same task.</div>
-                        <div>for more details.</div>
+                        <div>See <span class='module'>community.vmware.vmware_guest</span> source for more details.</div>
                 </td>
             </tr>
             <tr>